-Here is a quick summer day hiking packing list that will ensure you don’t leave home without the items you need.
+There are some items that are absolutely essential for a day hike and others that will just make your life a little more comfortable.
+So I decided to put together a complete summer day hiking packing list that will ensure you don’t leave home without the items you need.

 10 Day Hiking Essentials

 Here are the absolute must-have hiking necessities for a day of Summer hiking.
-These are items that permanently sit in my day hiking rucksack (aside from changing the food and water!)
+These 10 items are generally agreed by all in the hiking community to be everything you need to survive.
+These items permanently sit in my day hiking rucksack.

 - A physical map and compass (and knowing how to use them!)